codeztech-atique/Football-Team-API/readme.md

 #TestCase -

 All the test case written inside the test folder.
-To run this
+To run this go to the test folder -

+npm test

+--> It will run 4 test cases -

+1) Check the App working fine or not !!!

+2) Get All the football Team Data Expect result check GET /teams

+3) Filter the FootBall team based on the team name.
+GET /teams/{teamName}

+4) Create or update the team flag if the team exists.
+POST /teams